 3. Age-Worthy (3+ years) - Premium wines with high acidity, tannins, and balance

-Use vintage charts or apps like CellarTracker to determine optimal windows for unfamiliar bottles.
-This prevents opening wines too early or discovering them years past their prime.
+Use vintage charts or apps like CellarTracker to determine good windows for unfamiliar bottles.
+This prevents opening wines too early or discovering them years past their prime - and it means special bottles are waiting for you at their best rather than sitting forgotten until the moment has passed.

 Condition Check